New Guanjiao Tunnel

 New Guanjiao Tunnel (新关角隧道 (Xīn Guānjiǎo Suìdào)) is a tunnel on the 2nd line of Qinghai–Tibet Railway in Guanjiao Mountain, Qinghai province.
 It is dual-bored, double-track rail tunnel.
-The total length of the tunnel is 32.645 km, which makes it the longest railway tunnel in China.
+The total length of the tunnel is 32.645 km, which made it at the time of completion the longest railway tunnel in China and fourth-longest in the world.

 China Railway First Survey and Design Institute is responsible for the design.
 The New Guanjiao Tunnel was designed for two parallel single-track tunnels with speeds of up to 160 kph.
 The total construction duration was projected to be 5 years.
 The tunnel was bored in difficult geological conditions and high altitude, exceeding 3300 m above sea level.
 The construction started in 2007 and was completed in April 2014.
 The tunnel was opened on 28 December 2014.

 The tunnel's northeastern portal (37.1834°N 99.1778°E) is in Tianjun County, the southwestern portal (37.0094°N 98.8805°E) is in Ulan County.